 Teachers in the Jewish schools of Atlanta, Baltimore, and Milwaukee are highly educated.
-Table 1 shows that 74% have college degrees, and more than a quarter have graduate or professional degrees.
+Table 1 shows that 74% have college degrees, and 29% have graduate or professional degrees.
 Compared to the national Jewish population, the teachers are more likely to have college degrees, and about equally likely to have post-collegiate degrees.
-According to the 1990 National Jewish Population Survey, about 50% of adults who identify as Jews have college degrees, while 24% of women and 32% of men have graduate degrees (Kosmin et al., 1993).
+According to the 1990 National Jewish Population Survey, around 50% of both men and women who identify as Jews have college degrees, and 24% of women and 32% of men have graduate degrees (Kosmin, Goldstein, Waksberg, Lerer, Keysar, and Scheckner, 1993).

-More important for our interests is the finding that 43% of the teachers in the Jewish schools of the three communities have university degrees in education, and another 11% have education degrees from teacher's institutes.
+More important for our interests is the finding that as many as 43% of the teachers in the Jewish schools of the three communities have university degrees in education, and another 11% have education degrees from teachers institutes.
 Just over half the teachers have worked in general education.
-Whereas day, supplementary, and pre-school teachers are about equally likely to have degrees and experience in general education, these comparisons mask important differences within settings: Teachers in day and pre-schools under orthodox
+Whereas day, supplementary, and pre-school teachers are about equally likely to have degrees and experience in general education, these comparisons mask important denominational differences within settings: Teachers in day and pre-schools under Orthodox sponsorship have less formal training and experience in general education compared to those in day and pre-schools under other sponsorships.